Salem Memorial Ballpark: History

 In 1993, ownership of the then Salem Buccaneers were looking to sell the franchise.
 As the existing Municipal Stadium was not adequate to meet the needs of the franchise, Salem leaders looked at options to construct a new stadium in an effort to keep the franchise from relocating.
 In January 1994, Salem leaders approached both the City of Roanoke and Roanoke County in an effort to develop a regional partnership to construct a stadium.
 In March 1994, the Salem City Council decided a nonbinding referendum would be held later that summer to let the city residents decide if a new facility should be constructed.
 On July 19, Salem voters voted in favor of constructing a new ballpark with 2,236 people voting for and 398 voting against the proposal.
 With its citizens strongly supporting its construction, the Salem City Council voted unanimously on July 25 to approve construction of a new stadium.

 In August, final designs were unveiled by Kinsey Shane & Associates, with J.M.
 Turner & Company selected as general contractor for construction of the $5 million ballpark.
 Its construction was to occur on property already under the ownership of the city adjacent to both the Salem Civic Center and Salem Football Stadium.
 The playing field was to be set first followed by the construction of the physical stadium with precast concrete.
 The facility was tentatively scheduled for completion for the start of the 1995 season.
-As a result of its construction, in September, ownership signed an agreement with the Colorado Rockies to serve as their Single A team beginning in 1995.
+As a result of its construction, in September, ownership signed an agreement with the Colorado Rockies to serve as their Single-A team beginning in 1995.
 The choice was made in large part based on the construction of the new stadium.

 Although budgeted to be completed for $5 million, in November Salem approved an additional $1 million to be spent on stadium construction.
 The following April, costs again rose to $10.1 million for its completion primarily as a result of low construction estimates.
 Slated to open for the start of the 1995 season, its opening was pushed back to May 22 then to June 20 and July 25 due to construction delays.
-On August 7, the stadium opened before a standing-room only crowd of 6,421 with the Avalanche defeating the Frederick Keys 3–2 in 15 innings.
+On August 7, the stadium opened before a standing-room only crowd of 6,421 with the newly-renamed Salem Avalanche defeating the Frederick Keys, 3–2 in 15 innings.

 The venue hosted the 2003 and 2004 Atlantic Coast Conference baseball tournaments, won by Georgia Tech and Florida State, respectively.